 Boondocking: The Complete Guide to Free Camping (Almost) Anywhere

 Every day, campers and travelers choose to escape the crowds of campgrounds for some off-grid exploring.
 There’s a wide range of camping available under the term “Boondocking.”
-It can range from setting up camp in the backcountry free from prying eyes, to being surrounded at Wal-Mart by a sea of fellow travelers camping out in the parking lot.
+It can range from setting up camp in the backcountry, to parking at a Walmart.

 Boondocking is also a handy way to just park and sleep.
-If your goal is traveling from point A to point B, and you don’t need to sit around a campfire and listen to a babbling brook, parking in a free lot over night is a handy way to save you time and money.
-You can enjoy the scenery when you get to your destination!
+If you are on a tight schedule and just need a spot to crash for the night, parking in a free lot overnight is a handy way to save you time and money.

 Depending on why and how you’re looking to boondock, there are a variety of options for free and cheap camping.

-It’s normal to feel a little hesistant when boondocking, especially when you start.
+It’s normal to feel a little hesitant when boondocking, especially when you start.
 There’s a variety of factors to consider when deciding if a location is safe for boondocking.

 Choose a Spot Where Overnight Parking is Allowed

-There’s a ton of different locations where you are legally allowed to stay overnight.
-If you’re out in the wilderness, finding a spot to safely boondock is usually as simple as picking somewhere less traveled or public land (through the BLM for example.)
+There are a ton of different locations where you are legally allowed to stay overnight.
+If you’re out in the wilderness, finding a spot to safely boondock is simply picking somewhere remote like BLM land.
 If you’re in town and need to find free camping quickly, here’s some other popular options:

-- Those looking for Boondocking can stay up to 24 hours at a time in any Walmart parking lot.
-Perfect for stocking up on supplies and staying relatively visible.
-If you need more time, simply switch to a different Walmart and then return later in the week.
+Those looking for Boondocking can stay up to 24 hours at a time in any Walmart parking lot.
+Boondocking here allows you to stock up on supplies while parking for free!

-- Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
+Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
 Be sure to let someone know where you’re at though as there is usually very little supervision here.
+You’ll be close to a restroom and right off the road.
+Traffic can be noisy, but some rest areas in more rural locations can feel pretty similar to campgrounds!

-- While a little unconventional, visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathroom.
+Visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathrooms.
 Always check with the visitor center you plan to stay at before committing to boondocking there.

 Prepare your Boondocking Essentials